Darling River Run Touring Route, Map & Guide

 About Louth

-Louth, established itself as a service point for the Cobb & Co coaches and as the Darling River port, the town established itself as a pivotal river port.
-Louth's founder, T.A Matthews, founded a hotel and general store to service the booming river trade and Cobb & Co.
-The Brewarrina to Bourke section of the Darling River Run is an easy drive along the Kamilaroi Highway with little access to the river.
-A better optional route is north of the Darling River, which heads back along the Kamilaroi Highway, then northwest along Twin Rivers Road to West Culgoa Road.
+Louth established itself as a service point for the Cobb & Co coaches and as a Darling River port, becoming a pivotal river port.
+Louth's founder, T.A.
+Matthews, founded a hotel and general store to service the booming river trade and Cobb & Co.

 Day 4 — Experience Dunlop Station